nalgeon/nalgeon/README.md

 ### Let's write some code!

 Hi!
-I'm Anton, Golang developer and SQLite enthusiast.
+I'm Anton, Go developer and SQLite enthusiast.
 I work on open source projects (see below) and [blog](https://antonz.org/) about programming.

 Currently working on: